Dasharo/docs/docs/transparent-validation/novacustom/laboratory-assembly-guide.md

 platform, RTE and any other components are disconnected from power.
 This precautionary measure reduces the risk of electrical accidents and protects both the equipment and you.

+### USB devices

+Since some issues with USB controllers may only happen on select USB ports, it's important to plug in USB devices to both USB ports of the board.